Campus Safety

 Cause of Fires

-The College prohibits the burning of candles, hot-plates, large refrigerators (in dorms without kitchens) and large high-wattage electrical appliances in College housing as these things can easily overload the electrical system and are known fire hazards and are a source of serious college fires.
-Also prohibited is the use of halogen lamps and exposed light bulbs as they have the potential to easily ignite wood, paper, and cloth.
+Fire can happen whenever combustible materials are brought to what is called 'kindling temperature'.
+Too often, fires start because we allow these conditions to exist through ignorance or inaction.
+That's why candles, hot plates, halogen bulbs, bare light bulbs, and large refrigerators (in dorms without kitchens) as well as large high-wattage electrical appliances are prohibited in College housing.
 Students must not overload electrical outlets with extension cords or gang electrical strips and may never crush plugs or wires against electrical outlets with beds or other furnishings, as these have been a source of serious college fires.
 An electrical fire can burn for hours unnoticed in the wall before breaking through and feeding on the oxygen and combustibles in the room.
 Only safe, low-wattage appliances may be used in College housing: shavers, lamps, radios, televisions, stereos, computers, electric blankets, thermostatically controlled coffee makers and the like.

 Fire Prevention

-For residents’ safety, individual rooms are equipped with electrically-powered, individual single-station smoke detectors with 9 volt battery backup.
-If a detector is chirping, it needs a new battery.
-Batteries are available from Campus Safety at anytime.
+If the detector in your room is chirping, it needs a new battery.
+Batteries are available from Campus Safety at any time.
 All public spaces in residence halls are equipped with smoke detectors and manual-pull stations, both of which set off the building alarms.
 These directly alert Campus Safety of the emergency.
 If the alarm in a student’s room is triggered, the building alarms will not activate until either the student uses the pull-station or the smoke from the student’s room activates a smoke alarm in the public halls.
-Haverford College has recently completed a project that installed automatic sprinklers in every dormitory.
-Fire sprinklers provide the highest level of life safety protection available.
+Haverford College has recently completed a project that installed automatic sprinklers in every dormitory, providing the highest level of life safety protection available.

-The possession, use or distribution of fireworks, explosives, ammunition, firearms, and other weapons such as knives and swords is expressly prohibited by the College.
-The College defines firearms as any projectile firing device, especially those that are capable of causing harm to persons or damage to property.
+The possession, use, or distribution of fireworks, explosives, ammunition, firearms, and other weapons such as knives and swords is expressly prohibited by the College.
+A 'firearm is any device that will fire a projectile.
 This includes but is not limited to conventional firearms (devices using gunpowder), all types of air rifles, BB, pellet and dart guns, any slingshot devices, tasers or stun guns.

-Students living in all residence halls who are locked out of their building or room should call Campus Safety at (610) 896-1111.
-An Officer will unlock the room when their normal duties permit.
-The Officer will need to see both the student’s College ID (OneCard) and their College-issued room key.
-If the student does not have the key, they must sign a lock change form.
-The student must subsequently produce their key to the Facilities Management Office before 12:00 p.m. (noon) the next business day or else the lock will be changed and the standard lock change fee will be charged to the student’s account.
-If a student’s class schedule prevents meeting this deadline, the student must call or email the Facilities Management Office, before noon, to set up an appointment for after that time to avoid paying this fee.
-Lockout fee Failure to produce key to Facilities Management Office before 12:00 p.m. next business day. $10 each time $125.00.
+Call Campus Safety at (610) 896-1111.
+A member of Campus Safety will unlock the room when their normal duties permit.
+Campus Safety will need to see both the student’s College ID (OneCard) and their College-issued room key if it was locked inside the room.
+If the student does not have the key, they must sign a lock-change form.
+If the key is found and brought to the Facilities Management Office before 12:00 p.m. (noon) the next business day the lock-change can be cancelled, otherwise the lock will be changed and the standard lock change fee will be charged to the student’s account.
+If a student’s class schedule prevents meeting this deadline, the student must call or email the Facilities Management Office, before noon, to set up an appointment to avoid paying this fee.
+Lockout fees are as follows: $10 for each lockout call even if the key is produced the next day; $125.00 if the lock needs to be rekeyed (ie. the key cannot be found).

 Lost and Found is located at Campus Safety.
 To reclaim an item, you must be able to provide a good description of that item.
 If that item is not there, Campus Safety will file a report and keep an eye out for it.
-If a student finds a seemingly misplaced item, s/he should bring it to the office.
+Thanks for bringing any apparently misplaced items to the office – its owner will appreciate it!

-If a member of the College community has reason to believe that a student or community resident is missing – whether they reside on or off campus, contact Campus Safety immediately 610-896-1111 (or in person at Campus Safety).
-Reports of a missing person made to Campus Safety will generate a missing person report and initiate an investigation.
+If you have reason to believe that a student or community member is missing – whether they reside on or off campus - contact Campus Safety immediately 610-896-1111 (or in person at Campus Safety) so that we can begin an investigation.
 (Students can also report missing persons to the Dean’s Office).
 Campus Safety will investigate reports and contact the Dean’s Office, Student Health Services and Counseling and Psychological Services.
-For International students, the Director of International Student Services will be notified as well.
+For International students, the Director of International Student Services will also be notified.

-After investigating the missing person report, should Campus Safety determine that the student is missing and has been missing for more than 24 hours (or sooner if circumstances warrant it), Haverford College will notify the Haverford Police Department and/or the Lower Merion Police Department no later than 24 hours after the student is determined to be missing.
-They will also notify the contact person that has been designated by the student.
-If the missing student is under the age of 18, Haverford College will notify the student’s parent or legal guardian immediately after Campus Safety has determined that the student has been missing for more than 24 hours.
+If Campus Safety determines that the student is missing and has been missing for more than 24 hours (or sooner if circumstances warrant it), Campus Safety will notify the Haverford Police Department and/or the Lower Merion Police Department no later than 24 hours after the student is determined to be missing.
+We will also notify the student's designated contact person.
+If the missing student is under the age of 18, we will notify the student’s parent or legal guardian immediately after determining that the student has been missing for more than 24 hours.

-Access to residence areas and many academic areas require an authenticated OneCard.
-Incoming first year and new students are issued a student ID card (OneCard) that is programmed to admit them into their residence hall upon their arrival or during Non-Academic Registration.
+Access to residence areas and many academic areas requires an authenticated OneCard.
+Incoming first-year and new students are issued a student ID card (OneCard) that is programmed to admit them into their residence hall upon their arrival or during Non-Academic Registration.
 While the initial card is free, there is a fee for replacing a lost card ($15).

 Students have 24-hour access to their dorm building, and reduced access hours to other residence halls.
-Access privileges to academic areas such as labs are granted by the academic department heads and are maintained by Campus Safety.
-Access hours to these academic areas are determined by each individual department and are subject to change.
+Access privileges to academic areas such as labs are granted by the academic department heads and administered by Campus Safety.

-More information about the OneCard can be found at www.brynmawr.edu/onecard/
+More information about the OneCard can be found at brynmawr.edu/inside/offices-services/onecard

-Students are expected to contact Campus Safety immediately if they witness or are subject to crimes against College property (burglary, vandalism), nonviolent crimes (theft and fraud) and victimless crimes, violent crimes against persons involving assault and armed robbery; call Campus Safety.
+Students are expected to contact Campus Safety immediately if they witness or are subject to crimes against College property (burglary, vandalism), nonviolent crimes (theft and fraud), and violent crimes against persons involving assault and armed robbery.
 If the township police need to be contacted, Campus Safety will do so (although anyone is free to contact the police directly at 911).

-An officer will be dispatched immediately to each complaint, and will evaluate the incident, take appropriate action, and notify the necessary authorities.
+A Campus Safety team member will be dispatched immediately in response to each complaint, and will evaluate the incident, take appropriate action, and notify the necessary authorities.

 In accordance with Pennsylvania’s College and University Security Information Act 73 of 1988, and with federal Crime Awareness and Campus Security Act of 1990, Haverford College provides information relating to crime statistics and security measures to prospective students, matriculated students, employees, or anyone who is interested.
 The Annual Security Report can be found at: https://www.haverford.edu/campus-safety/safety-information

 In addition, the College’s Campus Safety Department submits an annual Uniform Crime Report to the Pennsylvania State Police.
-Crime statistics for the most recent three year period, which reflect the incidents reported to the state police, are available upon request and are compiled according to Pennsylvania State Police requirements using the FBI’s Uniform Crime Reporting methods.
-Although the College does not have a written policy regarding the matriculation of students with criminal records, the application and screening process used by the Admission Office is very thorough.
+Crime statistics for the most recent three-year period, which reflect the incidents reported to the state police, are available upon request and are compiled according to Pennsylvania State Police requirements using the FBI’s Uniform Crime Reporting methods.

 Any criminal conduct engaged in by an employee of the College is grounds for immediate suspension and/or discharge.

-No one except College-authorized personnel is allowed on a roof or ledge of any residence hall, or those of any other campus buildings and structures.
-Because of the risk of serious bodily injury or death, failure to comply may jeopardize a student’s right either to remain in current College housing or to obtain such housing in the future.
+Only College-authorized personnel are allowed on a roof or ledge of any campus buildings or structures.
+Failure to comply may jeopardize a student’s right either to remain in current College housing or to obtain such housing in the future.
 Other sanctions may also apply.

-Campus Safety is respectful of your reasonable expectation of privacy.
-Campus Safety will not enter a student’s room unless there is an invitation to enter or emergency circumstances (probable cause to believe a crime is being committed inside, possible fire, screams of distress, medical emergencies, danger to the community, checking on the well-being of a student, etc.).
-However, if an officer is in a place they have a right to be, anything in plain view that is contraband (in and of itself illegal or prohibited to possess) or evidence of a crime will be confiscated.
+Campus Safety respects what is known as "a reasonable expectation of privacy".
+We will not enter a student’s room unless there is an invitation to enter or due to emergency circumstances (such as probable cause to believe a crime is being committed inside; possible fire; screams of distress; medical emergencies; danger to the community; checking on the well-being of a student, etc.).
+If Campus Safety is somewhere they have a right to be, evidence of a crime or anything in plain view that is contraband (that is, illegal or prohibited to possess) will be confiscated.

 The College discourages students from bringing smoking devices into dorm rooms and apartments.
-Such items include, but are not limited to: pipes, water pipes, bongs or hookahs.
-Although these devices are not, per se, illegal, the possession of paraphernalia in conjunction with drugs or drug residue is prohibited.
+Such items include, but are not limited to: pipes, water pipes, bongs, and hookahs.
+Although these devices are not, per se, illegal, the possession of paraphernalia in conjunction with drugs or drug residue is prohibited and such devices will be confiscated and destroyed.

-While the college is generally very safe, and Campus Safety patrols 24 hours a day, you should avoid any unlit areas of the campuses during the evening and night.
-Whenever possible, avoid walking alone at night; walk purposefully, knowing where you are going and alert to your surroundings.
+We believe that the College is generally very safe.
+Campus Safety patrols 24 hours a day – even when we're sitting in a CS car, we're still patrolling! – but you can help stay safe by avoiding unlit areas of the campus at night.
+Whenever possible, avoid walking alone at night and when you do, walk purposefully, know where you are going, and be alert to your surroundings.

-If you are concerned for your safety, Campus Safety provides an escort service.
-They will also meet concerned students at either the Haverford or Ardmore SEPTA train stations after dark.
+If you are concerned for your safety, Campus Safety can escort you to anywhere on campus.
+We will also meet concerned students at the Haverford or Ardmore SEPTA train stations (regional rail and trolley) after dark.

 Lock all windows and doors when you leave your room; valuables have been stolen from unsecured rooms when students have ventured down the hall or to an adjacent suite.